TangibleInc/loops-and-logic-docs/docs/how-to/count-hierarchical-terms.md

 ---
 id: count-hierarchical-terms
-title: How to add up the count of a parent taxonomy term with the count of all its children
+title: Add up the count of a parent taxonomy term with the count of all its children
 tags:
   - Math
   - Conditional Logic
   - Taxonomy
 ---
-## The request
+## Request

 > I am using following markup to get a list of taxonomies/categories with their post count.
 ```html